Kyle Sweeney (American football)

-Kyle B. Sweeney is an American football coach and former player.
-He is the head coach for the Claremont-Mudd-Scripps Stags football program, a position he has held since 2011.
+Kyle B. Sweeney is an American college football coach and former player.
+He is the head football coach for Claremont-Mudd-Scripps (the joint intercollegiate sports program of Claremont McKenna College, Harvey Mudd College, and Scripps College), a position he has held since 2011.
 From 2007 to 2008, Sweeney was the head coach at MacMurray College in Jacksonville, Illinois.
 Prior to arriving at Claremont, he was the defensive coordinator at the University of Chicago from 2009 to 2010.